Huzaib/Product-Consistent-Image-Generation/README.md

 #### Hardware Requirements: NVIDIA L4 GPU with CUDA 12.1 installed

-This project is my attempt at generating AI images without distorting real images.
+This project is my attempt at placing real product images in AI generated prompt-guided scenes without distorting the real product images.
 It takes a different approach compared to the [conventional method](https://huggingface.co/spaces/ameerazam08/SAM_SDXL_Inpainting).

 This approach combines several techniques to maintain the consistency and quality of the generated images.
 Follow these steps to set up the project environment and install the required dependencies.